microsoft/playwright-dotnet/docfx_project/documentation/Page.AdjustCommonSettings.md

 ## Solution

-Please go through this wiki, it should be help you easily catch up for how to meet above expectations.

 You can put the custom path parameter in your appseetings.json and read it when start program
 ```cs
 _browsersPath = _config.GetValue<string>("BrowsersPath");